10 Must-Read Self-Help and Personal Development Books to Read in 2022.

 5. What I Know For Sure

 My next book is by someone who needs no introduction Oprah yes the queen herself.
-I absolutely loved her book what I know for sure this is an accumulation of all her life lessons in one book.
+I absolutely loved her book I know for sure this is an accumulation of all her life lessons in one book.

 It's like a hug in your soul like it's incredibly inspiring because she's lived such a rich life with just soaring highs and devastating lows she has gained so much wisdom and reading this book always makes me feel so good inside if there is one person on earth that I would like to meet it is her just putting it out there.